Ayhancan Güven: Career

-He won the fourth round of the 2019 Porsche Supercup in Silverstone Circuit starting from pole position.
+Güven won the fourth round of the 2019 Porsche Supercup in Silverstone Circuit starting from pole position.

 He was named the Junior 2020 Porsche Motorsport, and finished 2020 season as third with 113 points.

 For 2021 season of Porsche Supercup, he signed with BWT Lechner Racing.

-In 2022, He competed with Christian Engelhart in Team Joos Sportwagentechnik in ADAC GT Masters and finished runner-up in the standings.
+In 2022, Güven competed with Christian Engelhart in Team Joos Sportwagentechnik in ADAC GT Masters and finished runner-up in the standings.

 For 2023, Güven moved up to the Deutsche Tourenwagen Masters, where he would record one podium finish at the Sachsenring.

 In 2024, Güven won the Bathurst 12 Hour endurance race alongside Matthew Campbell and Laurens Vanthoor for Manthey Racing, the team he also signed to drive for in the 2024 Deutsche Tourenwagen Masters.